Back To Basics: Perfect Way To Smoke Chicken Breast

 Now your chicken breasts are ready to be devoured.
 While the process of smoking chicken breasts seems pretty straightforward, there are some tips and techniques that you can use to enhance the flavor further.

-In this next section, I am going to share some of my favorite tips for smoking chicken.
-I hope that you find them useful when you are smoking chicken next!
+In this next section, I am going to share some of my favorite tips for smoking chicken so I hope that you find them useful when you are smoking chicken next!

 You probably already know that brining makes the bird taste better.
 Brining a turkey gives it that moist, juicy taste.
 But you don’t need to restrict brining to turkey and special occasions.